 Given the importance of water for public health, we are doing everything we can to maintain the water supply and protect customers.
-We are confident that the water industry will continue to provide clean, safe, reliable drinking water for everyone.
+The water industry will continue to provide clean, safe, reliable drinking water for everyone.

-Across the industry companies are working together so that every single person across the UK can continue to rely on their water supply and sewerage service.
+Across the industry companies are working together so that every single person in the UK can continue to rely on their water supply and wastewater service.
 We are working closely with our regulators and governments to ensure we continue to work to the most up-to-date information and guidance.

-On this page we attempt to answer some of the questions that customers might have in relation to water during the Covid-19 outbreak.
-We advise customers to continue to check the Water UK website for the latest advice as we will update this guidance as new information becomes available.
+On this page we attempt to answer some of the questions that customers might have in relation to water during the Covid-19 pandemic.
+We advise customers to continue to check the Water UK website for the latest advice as we will update this guidance.

 We know this is an extremely difficult time for all customers and the last thing people want to be worrying about is how they are going to pay their bills.